Knights of Columbus: Awards

 The second international award, also only given when merited, is the Caritas Award.
 Named for the theological virtue alternatively translated as either charity or love, it recognizes "extraordinary works of charity and service" and was established in 2013.
-It was first awarded to Monsignor Robert Weiss, pastor of St Rose of Lima in Newtown, Connecticut.
-The second was awarded to St. Virgilius Knights of Columbus Council 185.
-Both received the honor, and the $100,000 honorarium, for their actions following the Sandy Hook Elementary School shooting.
+It was first awarded jointly to St. Virgilius Knights of Columbus Council 185 in Newtown, Connecticut and Monsignor Robert Weiss, pastor of St Rose of Lima in Newtown, Connecticut.
+Both received the honor, and the $100,000 honorarium was given to St. Rose of Lima parish, for their actions following the Sandy Hook Elementary School shooting.

 The Saint Michael Award was established in conjunction with the Caritas Award to recognize members of the order who have exemplified a lifetime of service on behalf of the Knights of Columbus.
 Additionally, at its annual convention each year, the order recognizes other individuals and councils with awards.
 These include the Family of the Year award, and prizes for the best activities in the categories of church, community, council, culture of life, family, and youth.
 Additionally, top selling general and field insurance agents are recognized, as are top recruiting individuals and councils.

 The order established the Grand Cross of the Knights of Columbus, but awarded it only to Cristobal Colón y de La Cerda, Duke of Veragua and descendant of Columbus, when he visited the US in 1893.